boazbk/tcs/lec_15_probability.md

 There are many sources for more information on discrete probability, including the texts referenced in [notesmathchap](){.ref}.
 One particularly recommended source for probability is [Harvard's [STAT 110](https://projects.iq.harvard.edu/stat110/home) class, whose lectures are available on [youtube](https://projects.iq.harvard.edu/stat110/youtube) and whose book is available [online](http://probabilitybook.net).

+The version of the Chernoff bound that we stated in [chernoffthm](){.ref} is sometimes known as [Hoeffding's Inequality](https://en.wikipedia.org/wiki/Hoeffding%27s_inequality).
+Other variants of the Chernoff bound are known as well, but all of them are equally good for the applications of this book.